evocn/evocn.github.io/content/posts/fountainhead.md

 Over the last few years I've grown distant from people.
 I've avoided making introductions, reaching out, etc.

-I've had my justifications.
-"I'm working on something," "I don't want to compromise myself to try to make an impression on them," and similar thoughts come to mind.
+I've had my justifications: "I'm working on something," "I don't want to compromise myself to try to make an impression on them," and similar thoughts come to mind.